openclarity/apiclarity/README.md

 ## Getting started

-To get started, see the [APIClarity documentation on the Openclarity site](https://openclarity.io/docs/apiclarity/getting-started/).
+To get started, see the [APIClarity documentation on the OpenClarity site](https://openclarity.io/docs/apiclarity/getting-started/).

 ## Contributing